-USPGA Championship Best Ever Rounds
+USPGA Championship Best Ever Rounds - Golf Monthly

 USPGA Championship best ever rounds

-After Branden Grace’s 62 at Royal Birkdale last month, 63 in a major now seems distinctly average.
+The USPGA Championship takes place for the 100th time this year and will be staged at Bellerive Country Club in St. Louis, Missouri.

-However, only 14 men have shot the number in the USPGA Championship, they are…
+After Branden Grace’s 62 at Royal Birkdale last year, 63 in a major is no longer record-equalling, but 14 men have shot the number in the USPGA Championship.

 Bruce Crampton, 1975 (Firestone GC), second round (7-under)